 Coal Combustion Residuals (CCR)

-The recent “CCR rule” requires the closure of all fly ash ponds by excavation and removal, regrading and capping, or a combination of “hybrid” closure approach.
+The recent “CCR rule” requires the closure of all fly ash ponds by excavation and removal, regrading and capping, or a combination of a “hybrid” closure approach.

 Keller has worked on over 30 ash pond closure projects and understands that the properties and behaviors of fly ash are highly problematic and known to be unstable and sensitive to vibration when saturated.
-This can make excavation, handling, and disposal of this material difficult.
+This can make excavation, handling, and disposal of this material challenging.

 Keller uses various techniques at these facilities, including:

 - Dewatering of ash

 - Treatment of ash pore water

 - Soil mixing and grouting methods for geostructural improvements in ash

 - Environmental barrier/cutoff walls at the site perimeter

 - Instrumentation and monitoring programs for construction safety and permanent site features